memelissa/ucsd-cse12-sp22.github.io/_lectures/lecture1.md

 Before the first lecture, there are two videos to watch.
 You should also familiarize yourself with the [syllabus](../syllabus.html).

+Please do the [Pre-test/survey](https://forms.gle/o9ivk9VMjorSU8L97) by Friday, April 1st by 10pm.

 Videos (to watch **before** your problem session on March 31):

 {% for video in page.videos %}